External Quality Assurance Schemes for Reproductive Medicine

 In order for labs to accurately monitor and assess their performance through the use of samples provided by an external source, such as an EQA scheme, the nature and quality of these samples must be as close to ‘real’ specimens as possible.
 Our aim at EQASRM is to provide realistic samples that are good quality, biologically safe and interesting to laboratory staff performing the assay.

-We offer 8 schemes relevant to the field of reproductive medicine.
+We offer 14 schemes relevant to the field of reproductive medicine.
 Laboratories enrol in the schemes relevant to their unit.
-4 samples for each scheme are sent quarterly, per financial year.
+4 samples for each scheme, with the exception of Blastocyst Grading and Embryo Time-lapse, are sent quarterly, per financial year.
 Laboratories are then asked to submit their results within a set time frame.
-Results can be submitted online, by fax or post.
-Statistical and graphical analysis of all results are then made available for online viewing and download.
+Results are to be submitted online by the set closing date.
+Statistical and graphical analysis of all results are then made available for online viewing and printing.
 Laboratories can see how their quantitative results and qualitative assessments compare to those of other labs in this field.

 Cytotoxicity testing is a crucial part of the IVF laboratory.
 EQASRM sends out a variety of samples in order for laboratories to test the sensitivity and validity of the assay they employ.
 The following are examples of samples that may be sent for testing: